In place of the traditional Judging interview, the BASEF Online Fair will require an uploaded Video Presentation.

 There are many ways to create your video and upload it to YouTube.
 Smartphones and tablets can use the YouTube app and simply click on the camera icon at the top of the screen.
 This will allow you to record your video, and once you are satisfied with it, you can add a description and upload it directly to YouTube.
 Make sure to set the video as Unlisted (not “Private”, since private videos cannot be seen by the Judges).
 Then save or share the link to the video so that you can use it during the Online Fair submission process.

 Play back the video and make sure that you can hear your presentation properly.
 You can also record your video using a camera or the camera app on your smartphone or tablet.
 If you would like you can edit your presentation and include video of your experiment or innovation, however this is not required.
 The final video can then be uploaded through the YouTube website.

 What should be in your Video Presentation

 You are looking to give an overview of your project for the Judges.
 Do a few practice presentations, and if you don’t think the video went well the first time, try it again.
-For Grades 7/8 look to make a 3 to 4 minute presentation.
-For Grades 9 to 12, go for 5 to 7 minutes.
+Your video must be under 8 minutes in length.
 You may want to use cue cards to help you cover everything you would like to say, and try to speak slowly and clearly.
 Some things you may want to consider covering in your presentation: